-Q4 will be wrought with opportunity as seller on Amazon, that’s no question.
+Q4 will be wrought with opportunity as a seller on Amazon, that’s no question.
 There is SO much traffic, it just gets crazy.

 People will be excited.
 If you don’t like sales screenshots, stay away from Facebook this Q4, as there will be a lot of them.
 Why?
-Because people will be happy, and want to celebrate!
+Because people will be happy and want to celebrate!

-That being said, there is always ENORMOUS opportunity created for a buyer.
+That being said, there is always an ENORMOUS opportunity created for a buyer.
 If you are an OA person, you should be on the hunt for products constantly.
 Check the Amazon deals (Lightning Deals), but as we know there are quantity limits there.
 However, when Amazon runs a deal, it will likely be matched on other sites as well, without limits!

-Bonus Tip: Look for Lighting Deal, or Gold Box Deal products on other sites that may be price matching for increased purchase limits!
+Bonus Tip: Look for Lighting Deal or Gold Box Deal products on other sites that may be price matching for increased purchase limits!